bdpiccolo/ACNC-DAME/Instructions/Introduction_Dame.md

 	* Calculates observed, chao1, ACE, Shannon, Simpson, Inverse Simpson, and Fisher indices.

-	* Calculates 1-way or multifactor ANOVAs, t-tests, Kruskal Wallis, and Mann Whitney U tests based on meta-data.
+	* Calculates 1-way or multifactor ANOVAs based on meta-data.

-	* Provides QQ plots and Fitted vs Residual plots to identify behaviors of parametric tests.

     * Output tables are rendered with the [DT](https://rstudio.github.io/DT/) package.

-    * Barplots rendered with the [rbokeh](http://hafen.github.io/rbokeh/) package.
+    * Barplots rendered with the [highcharter](http://jkunst.com/highcharter/) package.*

     * All data (α-diversity calculations and statistics) are downloadable.